 6. Space Management

-Using 3D animations, this lesson takes an in-depth look at how to manage the space around a vehicle.
-Drivers learn about defining and maintaining a safety cushion, adjusting to traffic, changing lanes and merging, left and right turns, intersections and blind spots.
+Drivers need to have a clear understanding of how to manage the space around their vehicle.
+They should learn about defining and maintaining a safety cushion, adjusting to traffic, changing lanes and merging, left and right turns, intersections and blind spots.

 7. Skid Control

 Losing control of a vehicle in a skid is a situation no one wants or expects to encounter.
-Drivers have a split second to make the right move.
-The wrong choice can be literally life or death.
-This lesson reviews typical causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid them in the first place.
+Drivers have a split second to make the right move, as the wrong choice can be life or death.
+Your training should review typical causes of skids, different types of skids, how to recover from a skid and most importantly, how to avoid them in the first place.

 8. Rear-End Collision Avoidance

 Rear-end collisions create some of the worst crashes, especially when a large commercial vehicle crashes into a passenger vehicle.
-This course helps drivers avoid rear-end collisions by enhancing their understanding of:
+This training should help drivers avoid rear-end collisions by enhancing their understanding of: